- Über Jan

-When you have difficulties massaging these muscles I recommend to see a professional and ask for some help.
-This one is really not that easy.
+If you have difficulties massaging these muscles, I recommend seeing a professional and to ask for help.
+These muscles are not that easy to massage.

 Still, if you find tender spots or trigger points, work them with slow and precise strokes.

 Also be aware that you are applying a massage at your neck, which is a very sensitive part of your body.